EngineersBox/Java-HTTP-Proxy/README.md

 * `target`: The target of the proxy to forward requests/responses to and from
   * `host`: Hostname of the target
   * `port`: Port of the target

+## Resource Matching

+This proxy (and by reasonable extension, HTTP servlet) handles requests/responses based on how a given set of resources and endpoints within, match against the HTTP message.
+There is however, the sequence of matching requests is important in that it determines how handlers are prioritised and invoked.

+The ordering is based on the structure of an HTTP message, from top down.
+This results in matching by the following
+ordering:

+1. Message type: Whether the message is a request or response
+1. Path: The first line of a message that is read, called the start line, contains the path.
+THis is the same regardless of it being a request or response
+2. Media type: In order of unique information present, the `Content-Type` header determines what type of data is being sent, and as such is second as a matcher as it is a header

+Note that for each of these matching stages, partial matches are included in valid matcher sequences.
+By partial matches, it means that regex based patterns or portions of a pattern (i.e. the start of a path) will be matched and included as a valid match if they come before a full match.